heidelberg-makerspace/website/icons/README.md

 It'll be a bit tricky to make some things recognizable at small scale, but let's try!

-Icons are designed with Inkscape (100 x 100 px) and are released under [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) unless specified otherwise.
+Icons are designed with Inkscape, exported as 30 x 30 px PNGs and are released under [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) unless specified otherwise.